 Payton v.
 New York Case Brief

-Master Warrantless, nonconsensual entry into a home to make a routine felony arrest violates the Fourth Amendment absent exigent circumstances. with this comprehensive case brief.
+This case brief covers the Supreme Court held that police may not make a warrantless, nonconsensual entry into a suspect’s home to make a routine felony arrest absent exigent circumstances.

 Introduction